The Lord Plants Israel and Judah Anew

 The God who once watched over Israel to uproot and destroy will now watch over them to build and plant, establishing a renewed future marked by personal accountability.

-27 “Behold, the days come,” says Yahweh, “that I will sow the house of Israel and the house of Judah with the seed of man and with the seed of animal.
+27 “The days are coming,” declares the LORD, “when I will sow the house of Israel and the house of Judah with the seed of man and of beast.

-28 It will happen that, like as I have watched over them to pluck up and to break down and to overthrow and to destroy and to afflict, so I will watch over them to build and to plant,” says Yahweh.
+28 Just as I watched over them to uproot and tear down, to demolish, destroy, and bring disaster, so I will watch over them to build and to plant,” declares the LORD.

-29 “In those days they will say no more, “ ‘The fathers have eaten sour grapes, and the children’s teeth are set on edge.’
+29 “In those days, it will no longer be said: ‘The fathers have eaten sour grapes, and the teeth of the children are set on edge.’

-30 But everyone will die for his own iniquity.
-Every man who eats the sour grapes, his teeth will be set on edge.
+30 Instead, each will die for his own iniquity.
+If anyone eats the sour grapes, his own teeth will be set on edge.

 The God who once watched over Israel to uproot and destroy will now watch over them to build and plant, establishing a renewed future marked by personal accountability.